-Many years later, as I entered High School, I elevated my nerdiness to a more advanced status: taking 3rd year math classes, joining the marching band, and winning the lead in the school musical—as a freshman.
+Many years later, as I entered High School, I elevated my nerdiness to a more advanced status: taking 3rd-year math classes, joining the marching band, and winning the lead in the school musical—as a freshman.

-Although time and time again I’d wait patiently outside the circle hoping for an invitation to join the conversation, the circle never once opened up to let me in.
+Although time and time again, I’d wait patiently outside the circle hoping for an invitation to join the conversation, the circle never once opened up to let me in.

-In retrospect, it’s the haters I encountered along the way who played a big part in my ability to accomplish so much against the odds.
-Here’s what I mean…
+In retrospect, the haters I encountered along the way played a big part in my ability to accomplish so much against the odds.

 From Being Bullied to CEO: The Big AHA

-I learned this because I get invited to work with many women’s leadership and networking groups.
+I learned this because I got invited to work with many women’s leadership and networking groups.

-It’s not because my professional development and strategy execution work is specific to women, but because I myself am a woman who has broken through.
+It’s not because my professional development and strategy execution work are specific to women, but because I myself am a woman who has broken through.

 Here’s the thing…

-By the time I got to the male-dominated college curriculum in engineering, and later went on to work in male-dominated technology and business organizations, the reason it was NOT an issue for me because:
+By the time I got to the male-dominated college curriculum in engineering and later went on to work in male-dominated technology and business organizations, it was NOT an issue for me because:

 The workplace was simply another environment where I was a misfit or an outcast — in other words, completely normal to me.

-So the social discomfort I faced in male environments of sometimes being dismissed, shut out, or put down, or treated unfairly because I was a woman – these things did NOT even register as anything of note on my radar.
+So the social discomfort I faced in male environments of sometimes being dismissed, shut out, put down, or treated unfairly because I was a woman – these things did NOT even register as anything of note on my radar.